 - Count the number of decimal places that was moved, which in this case is

 - Determine whether the decimal point must be moved to the left or right to return to the original number.

-- If the decimal is moved left, the exponent is negative.
-If the decimal is moved right, the exponent is positive.
+- If the decimal is moved right, the exponent is negative.
+If the decimal is moved left, the exponent is positive.

 - Write is terms of

 3.45 * 10⁻³

 - Check your results with the scientific notation calculator.

 If you wanted the answer to have two significant figures, you would have to round the significant to

 3.5.
 The rounding calculator is a great tool to use to accomplish this task.
 Also useful in converting numbers to scientific notation is the exponent calculator.

 If you are searching for useful maths calculators do not hesitate to take a look at the cube root calculator which enables you to calculate not only cube root but also roots of any degree.